Swiss-system chess tournaments and unfairness: Introduction

+Inspired by this anecdotal evidence, our paper aims to quantify the ex post advantage provided by the extra game with the white pieces; without establishing the causal existence of white advantage itself, which is already well documented in the literature.
+To the best of our knowledge, this is the first paper that makes such an attempt.
+For that, data from 28 top-level Swiss-system tournaments played between 2014 and 2025 with an average Elo rating of at least 2400 are used.
+We find that playing more games with the white pieces significantly increases the number of points scored in the tournament.
+The effect is slightly above 0.25 points for all tournaments and above 0.5 points for the four Grand Swiss tournaments, when wins, draws, and losses are awarded by 1, 0.5, and 0 points, respectively.
+This robust advantage suggests a severe \emph{ex post} fairness problem of the Swiss system with its current rules in professional chess.

-Section~\ref{Sec2} presents some characteristics of the Swiss-system and gives an overview of the previous research in this area.
-Our data and methodology are detailed in Section~\ref{Sec3}, while the results are reported in Section~\ref{Sec4}.
-Finally, Section~\ref{Sec5} summarises the main message for governing bodies in sports and offers a potential solution.
+The paper is structured as follows.
+Section~\ref{Sec2} presents the main characteristics of the Swiss system, and Section~\ref{Sec3} gives a concise overview of previous research on this field.
+The data are described in Section~\ref{Sec4} and the methodology in Section~\ref{Sec5}.
+The results are reported in Section~\ref{Sec6}.
+Finally, Section~\ref{Sec7} summarises our message for governing bodies in sports and offers a potential solution to the unfairness of Swiss-system chess tournaments.